franciscampbell/content-ops-starter/content/pages/index.md

       - title: Automation Solutions
         subtitle: The Job Stuff
         text: >
-          Implement automation tools to streamline administrative tasks, manage communications, and optimize workflows.
+          Implement automation tools to streamline administrative or repetitive tasks, manage communications, and optimize workflows.
 This helps organizations save time and reduce manual effort, enabling them to focus more on their core activities.
         image:
           url: /images/icon2.svg
           altText: Featured icon two